 Conclusion

-The results suggest a positive effect of dynamic norms on meat consumption outcomes.
-However, only the effect of dynamic norms on intentions and expectations to reduce meat consumption provided sufficient evidence for the alternative hypothesis.
+The results suggest a positive effect of dynamic norms on intentions/expectations to reduce own meat consumption.
+Only the effect of dynamic norms on intentions and expectations to reduce meat consumption provided sufficient evidence for the alternative hypothesis.
 Furthermore, it is not clear if using visual cues for each condition drove the effects found, or if the messages would be equally effective using text alone.
 It is also unclear if the effects persist over a longer period of time, and if there would be effects on actual reported behaviour.
-(Rhodes et al., 2020)(Shulman et al., 2017)Accordingly, we designed a longitudinal study to examine the effects of dynamic norms on meat consumption using different formats.
+Past research suggests that effects of norm manipulation on behaviour tend to dissipate over time, but time passed since message exposure did not influence attitudes, intentions, or perceived injunctive norms (Rhodes et al., 2020).
+Using one-time snapshots of outcomes make it difficult to make claims about long-term influence of norms or the causal relationship between norm perception and behaviour.
+Research on the effects of social norms relying on longitudinal or experimental methods allowing claims about influence of norm manipulations are underrepresented in the field (Shulman et al., 2017).
+Accordingly, we designed a mixed design study to examine the effects of dynamic norms on meat consumption using different formats.

 Methods